ucsd-dsc-arts/dsc160-midterm-group2/README.md

 <b>Preprocessing: </b>
 - [Feature Extraction](https://github.com/ucsd-dsc-arts/dsc160-midterm-group2/blob/master/code/Data-Select-Feature-Extract.ipynb)

-Analysis:
+<b>Analysis: </b>
 - [EDA](https://github.com/ucsd-dsc-arts/dsc160-midterm-group2/blob/master/code/eda.ipynb): This notebook calculates some basic statistics on the dataset to gain a general understanding of how the genres are distributed and how long the tracks are on average.
 It generate outputs inline within the notebook.

-Clustering:
+<b>Clustering: </b>
-- [Affinity Propagation](https://github.com/ucsd-dsc-arts/dsc160-midterm-group2/blob/master/code/affinity_propagation.ipynb):: Affinity propagation is a graph-based clustering method that relies on the concept of passing messages between data points.
+- [Affinity Propagation](https://github.com/ucsd-dsc-arts/dsc160-midterm-group2/blob/master/code/affinity_propagation.ipynb): Affinity propagation is a graph-based clustering method that relies on the concept of passing messages between data points.
 Unlike many other clustering algorithms, affinity propagation does not require an inputted parameter to specify a fixed number of clusters.

 - [Agglomerative Clustering](https://github.com/ucsd-dsc-arts/dsc160-midterm-group2/blob/master/code/Agglomerative_UMAP.ipynb): Hierarchical clustering is a general family of clustering algorithms that build nested clusters by merging or splitting them successively.
 Agglomerative clustering recursively merges the pair of clusters that minimally increases a given linkage distance.
 The linkage criteria determines the metric used for the merge strategy.
 We used the default ward which is a variance-minimizing approach and in this sense is similar to the k-means objective function but tackled with an agglomerative hierarchical approach.